Cisco ACI

 A solution to use commodity switches in the network.
 Massive cost savings.

-The following table list the Software Defined Networking ( SDN ) benefits and the problems encountered with existing control plane architecture:
+The following table lists the Software Networking ( SDN ) benefits and the problems encountered with existing control plane architecture:

 Identify the benefits of OpenFlow and SDN